y33-j3T/WIA1002-Data-Structure/README.md

 # Data Structure
-My solutions for the lab works of a data structure course.
+My solutions for the lab works of a data structure course in Java.

 ## Contents
 - [Introduction](#Introduction)